Trader Joe’s Fans Check Out These Wines To Drink

 A red blend of Cabernet Sauvignon and 45% Merlot from France!

 The same manufacturer makes the Revelation Cabernet-Merlot (Badet Clement) as the Pontificis GSM and White Blend, both of which we also adored.
 Like those wines, it’s a Trader Joe’s exclusive and retails for only $6.99.
 Latitude Wines imports it.

 The 2018 Badet Clement Revelation Cabernet-Merlot Pays d’Oc starts with somewhat a beautiful aroma of loads of licorice, black cherry, a pinch of vanilla, and a little chocolate.
 The wine feels smooth and fruits fresh with some great licorice, spice, and leather accents.
-It’s relatively simple but delicious and pretty great quality for this low price.
+It’s relatively simple but delicious and of pretty great quality for this low price.
 It drops dry and with large length.
 Just similar to the Pontificis wines, this is another excellent daily drinker choice.